 Cross-Cutting Theme: Data Visualisation

 Data visualisation is the graphical representation of information and data.
-The Flow-MER data visualisation team will integrate knowledge generated across the Program, and present it in ways that assist environmental water managers and stakeholders to interpret and understand the benefits of water for the environment.
+The Flow-MER data visualisation team integrated knowledge generated across the program and presents it in ways that assist environmental water managers and stakeholders to interpret and understand the benefits of water for the environment.

 The role of data visualisation

-Most field observations and modelling results that consider water for the environment are for individual sites or individual species, and can be very specific measurements, for example, tree density cover.
+Most field observations and modelling results that consider water for the environment are for individual sites or individual species.
+They can be very specific measurements – for example, tree density cover.
 It can be challenging to understand what these results mean for managing water for the environment, and how environmental managers can apply these results to the real world.

-The role of the Flow-MER data visualisation team is to work with researchers to highlight trends and patterns across multiple datasets, and to communicate relationships across research fields and locations, while taking into account the assumptions and caveats under which the data was collected, or the models run.
+The Flow-MER data visualisation team worked with researchers to highlight trends and patterns across multiple datasets, and communicate relationships across research fields and locations.

 Australian National Aquatic Ecosytem (ANAE) mapping along the Murray River.
 Credit: Shane Brooks.